WaveGNN: Integrating Graph Neural Networks and Transformers for Decay-Aware Classification of Irregular Clinical Time-Series: Preliminaries

 \section{Preliminaries}

-\begin{definition}[Time Series Observation] A time series observation, \( s^{t}_{i, v} \), refers to a single measurement recorded by sensor \( v \) at timestamp \( t \) for sample \( i \).
-Sequentially recorded observations over time form a time series \( s_{i,v} \) for that sample and sensor. \end{definition}
+\begin{definition}[Time Series Observation] A time series observation, \( s^{t}_{i, v} \), is a single measurement recorded by sensor \( v \) at timestamp \( t \) for sample \( i \).
+Sequential observations over time form a time series \( s_{i,v} \) for that sample and sensor. \end{definition}

 \begin{definition}[Irregular Multivariate Time Series Dataset] Let \( D = \{(S_i, t_i, p_i, y_i)\}_{i=1}^{N} \) be a dataset where each \( S_i \) is an irregularly sampled multivariate time series for the \( i \)-th sample, \( t_i = \{ t_{i,v} \}_{v=1}^{n} \) are the corresponding timestamps, \( y_i \in \{1, \ldots, C\} \) is the associated categorical outcome label, with \( C \) representing the total number of classes, and \( p_i \) is an optional set of static features (e.g., patient demographics).
 Each \( S_i \) consists of multiple time series, one for each sensor \( v \).
 Specifically, \( S_i = \{ s_{i, v} \}_{v=1}^{n} \), where \( s_{i, v} \) is the time series of observations recorded by sensor \( v \) for sample \( i \).
 The timestamps in \( t_{i,v} \) are irregularly spaced, meaning the intervals between consecutive timestamps can vary. \end{definition}